4bumuhammad/spring-boot-3.1.9-java-17-beginner-api-welcome/README.md

 ### notes :

-Enable clipboard on Vim - select all lines in the vim editor is to press the `ggVG` key, then if you want to copy all the context, also press the `"+y` key.
+- Enable clipboard on Vim - select all lines in the vim editor is to press the `ggVG` key, then if you want to copy all the context, also press the `"+y` key.
 And if you want to paste it into the vim editor, you can do the key `"+p`.

+- install ccat on Mac OS | reference `https://macappstore.org/ccat/` ; `https://github.com/owenthereal/ccat`

+---

 <p align="center">
     <img src="./gambar-petunjuk/Done-100.png" alt="done" style="display: block; margin: 0 auto;">